epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher_desktop.md

 ## Rancher Desktop Prerequisites

 * Running on Windows requires Windows Subsystem for Linux (WSL) which is automatically installed by Rancher Desktop.
-* Epinio currently only supports x86 and will not work with Rancher Desktop for Mac on the M1 chip.
+* Epinio currently only supports x86 hence will not work with Rancher Desktop for Mac on the M1 chip.

 ### Install Rancher Desktop